singularity-sg/spring-petclinic-reveal.js/README.md

 # Improving communications between Design and Development

-Using Bootstrap/AngularJS/Spring to improve communications between UX/Designers and developers Reveal JS slides for spring-petclinic angularjs presentation
+This is a presentation on using Bootstrap/AngularJS/Spring to improve communications between UX/Designers and developers.
+We are sharing our experience designing and developing the familiar Spring Pet Clinic app together.

+Disclaimer: This is not an AngularJS or Bootstrap tutorial